 - Configured in the SMF, based on different combinations of PSA UPF to NG-RAN under consideration of any potential I-UPF.
 The dynamic value for the CN PDB for a particular QoS Flow shall be signalled to NG-RAN (during PDU Session Establishment, PDU Session Modification, Xn/N2 handover and the Service Request procedures) when the QoS Flow is established or the dynamic value for the CN PDB of a QoS Flow changes, e.g. when an I-UPF is inserted by the SMF.

+When the UE is served by MWAB, to support the dynamic value for CN PDB of a Delay-critical GBR 5QI, the SMF in Broadcasted PLMN uses the QoS monitoring to get reports for the packet delay of the BH PDU Session.
+The SMF takes the reported packet delay information into account to determine the dynamic value of CN PDB.

 If the NG-RAN node is configured locally with a dynamic value for the CN PDB for a Delay-critical GBR 5QI and receives a different value via N2 signalling for a QoS Flow with the same 5QI, local configuration in RAN node determines which value takes precedence.

 Services using a GBR QoS Flow and sending at a rate smaller than or equal to the GFBR can in general assume that congestion related packet drops will not occur.